Exploring the Elastic Properties and Fracture Patterns of Me-Graphene Monolayers and Nanotubes through Reactive Molecular Dynamics Simulations: Results

-In Table \ref{tab1}, we present a summary with some of the estimated elastic parameters extracted from the stress-strain curves of Figure \ref{fig3}.
+In Table \ref{tab1}, we present a summary of some of the estimated elastic parameters extracted from the stress-strain curves of Figure \ref{fig2}.
 The $Y_M$ denotes Young's modulus values.
-The $\sigma_C$ is the critical stress value. $\varepsilon_C$ denotes the value at the moment of the first fracture.
+The $\sigma_C$ is the critical stress value. $\epsilon_C$ denotes the value at the moment of the first fracture.
 We calculated the virial stress $\sigma_C$ along the stretching direction according to the approach described in reference \cite{de2021nanostructuresgraphene}.
-MeGNTs with smaller diameters are stiffer and tend to present higher $Y_M$ and smaller critical strains.
-In the cases studied here, the MeGNT(24,0) has a $Y_M$ value close to the MeGM one.
-As the diameter of the tubes increases beyond MeGNT(24,0), the decrease in Young's modulus implies that the impact of curvature effects becomes less significant.
+Except for the atypical MeGNT(3,0) case, MeGNTs generally exhibit similar values for $Y_M$ and critical strains compared to MeGM.
+As the diameter of the tubes increases beyond MeGNT(12,0), the decrease in Young's modulus implies that the impact of curvature effects becomes less significant.
+These findings agree with the ones reported using density functional theory (DFT) calculations \cite{luo2023carbon}.

+Previous studies \cite{luo2023carbon,zhuo2020me} have investigated the mechanical properties of MeGM and MeGNTs using DFT calculations.
+These studies reported $Y_M$ values of approximately 477 GPa for MeGM and 478-551 GPa for MeGNTs.
+For increasing diameter values, the $Y_M$ of MeGNTs is comparable to MeGM's \cite{luo2023carbon}.
+It is important to note that the DFT calculations were performed at zero temperature, where the dominant factor influencing the $Y_M$ values of MeGNTs is the curvature of the nanotube.
+As shown in Table \ref{tab1}, temperature slightly affects the estimated $Y_M$ values when contrasting MD and DFT values.
+Despite differences in the approach used to estimate $Y_M$ between the referenced study \cite{luo2023carbon} and our current study, we still observe a consistent trend where the $Y_M$ values of MeGNTs follow a similar pattern to those of MeGM as the diameters increase.
+Moreover, there is a good agreement between the elastic properties obtained using MD and DFT simulations.

-As mentioned above, the MeGNTs stand higher strain values before breaking than the MeGM, but can stand higher stress values as can be inferred from the Figure \ref{fig3} and the $\sigma_C$ ($\varepsilon_C$) values.
-The value is larger than the corresponding graphene one (about 130 GPa (25\%) \cite{lee2008measurement}), but in the same range as other 2D all-carbon allotropes theoretically proposed \cite{junior2023irida,junior2020elastic,sui2017morphology,sun2016new}.
+As mentioned above, the MeGNTs stand for strain and stress values comparable to MeG before breaking than the MeGM.
+Their critical stress values are slightly lower than the one for graphene (about 130 GPa (25\%) \cite{lee2008measurement}), but in the same range as other 2D all-carbon allotropes theoretically proposed \cite{junior2023irida,junior2020elastic,sui2017morphology,sun2016new}.
 The critical stress values for the MeGNTs are almost the same for the different diameters considered here, while the critical strain is slightly diameter dependent (see Table \ref{tab1}), thus indicating that one of the curvature effects on the structure is making them more compliant.